Truthful Mechanisms with Implicit Payment Computation: Improved bounds on welfare

-\begin{theorem} Consider the setting in Theorem~\ref{thm:maim-g}(c), so that $T = \Re_+^n$ and each $f_i$ is the \CanonProc.
+\begin{theorem} Consider the setting in Theorem~\ref{thm:maim-g}(c), so that $\types = (0,\infty)^n$ and each $f_i$ is the \CanonProc.
 If allocation rule $\mA$ is $\alpha$-approximate, then mechanism $\GenericMech(\mA,\mu,\mathbf{f})$ is $\alpha/(1-\frac{\mu}{2-\mu})$-approximate. \end{theorem}

 \begin{proof} Fix a bid vector $b$, and let $o^*$ be the corresponding optimal allocation.
 Recall that our mechanism outputs allocation $\mA(\mba)$, where $x$ is the vector of randomly modified bids.
-As the original allocation rule $\mA$ is $\alpha$-approximate, by~\refeq{eq:def-approx} it holds that $\alpha \cdot SW(\mA(\mba), \mba) \ge OPT(\mba)$.
-We show (see Lemma~\ref{lm:pos-expect} below) that
+As the original allocation rule $\mA$ is $\alpha$-approximate, by~\refeq{eq:def-approx} it holds that $\alpha \cdot \SW(\mA(\mba), \mba) \ge \OPT(\mba)$.
+We will show that

 Thus when we evaluate $o^*$ with respect to bids $\mba$ we get: